Black bear attacks are extremely rare. If you follow these precautions, you probably won't have any trouble with bears.

 - Keep a clean camp.
 Thoroughly clean all utensils and cookware immediately after use.
 Never deposit food residue, such as cooking grease, in campfires.

 - Do not eat or cook in your tent.
-Avoid storing food or attractants in tents, sleeping bags or backpacks.
-Place these items in plastic or burlap bags and suspend from trees at least 10 feet high and at least 5 feet from the nearest tree trunk when backpacking.
+Avoid storing food or attractants in tents, sleeping bags, or backpacks.
+Place these items in plastic or burlap bags and suspend the bags from trees at least 10 feet high and at least 5 feet from the nearest tree trunk.

 - Never attempt to feed a bear or any other wild animal.